ludiuz/Andor/README.md

-# Andor
+# Rael
-Proxy tool akin to burp suite community and owasp zap.
+Proxy tool akin to burp suite community and owasp zap, but lightweight.

-Backend written in go and frontend written in javascript (framework not decided yet).
+Backend in go and frontend problably in elm.